 "And in between it'll just be you and me."

 They listened to the snapping and hissing of the fire.
 Ginny raised her head and sniffed the air.
 "What's that smell of bread?
 Did Winky come here during the wedding?
 I hope she left."

-Harry got up.
 "She wasn't supposed to come until tomorrow."
-He walked toward the kitchen, allowing Ginny to admire his slim, lanky form from the rear.
+Harry got to his feet and walked towards the kitchen, allowing Ginny to admire his slim, lanky form from the rear.
 He opened the kitchen door and peeked in.
 "No one," he called.
 "But she baked a fresh loaf.
 There's also a tub of butter and a pot of honey.
 Want some?"

 "Later.
 I'm still full from cake.
 Come here."
 She beckoned with a finger.
 Harry walked back, allowing Ginny to admire his slim, lanky form from the front.
 He started to sink onto the rug, but she stopped him with a hand on his abdomen.
 "I want you to carry me upstairs."